0xPolygonHermez/zkevm-bridge-service/README.md

 to interact with the [bridge smart contract](https://github.com/0xPolygonHermez/zkevm-contracts) by providing Merkleproofs.

 The software is currently not ready to be used, and more instructions for running and developing it will be provided in the very near future.

+## Disclaimer

+This code has not yet been audited, and should not be used in any production systems.